Why people are so useful

 - Buying process: How does this persona shop?
 What is the Customer Journey?
 How does it inform itself?
 Who has influence on them?
 What is the status of offline and online?
 What are the most important touchpoints for them?

 - Ideal solution: What would an ideal product or service solution look like from the point of view of such a persona?

-This is how the "profile" of a Persona could look like (in my book Touch.Point.Sieg you will find more examples, also from the B2B section):
+This could be the "profile" of a persona then look (in my book Touch.Point.Sieg you will find more examples, also from the B2B area):